Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Introduction

 Uncertainty quantification (UQ) in LLMs is particularly challenging, however, in part due to their computational scale \citep{liu2025uncertainty}.
 Extensive sampling can be financially prohibitive or computationally intractable, and these concerns are magnified if the UQ method is computationally complex with respect to the number of samples.
 Furthermore, internal activations and sequence log-probabilities are not always available from commercial inference providers \citep{Farquhar2024}, potentially disqualifying so-called ``white-box'' methods.
 Therefore, sample-efficient UQ in the black-box setting - where LLM internals are assumed inaccessible - is a crucial area of research for deploying trustworthy AI systems.

-We provide empirical evidence that canonical discrete semantic entropy underestimates the ``true'' SE for typical sample sizes, on average (Figure \ref{fig:relative_er_plugin}).
+We provide empirical evidence that canonical discrete semantic entropy (DSE) underestimates the ``true'' semantic entropy (SE) for typical sample sizes, on average (Figure \ref{fig:relative_er_plugin}).
 To address this limitation, we first suggest a straightforward modification to existing alphabet size estimators, where we draw, in part, from population ecology.
-Then, we use it to adjust entropy estimates for sample coverage, resulting in reduced bias (Figure \ref{fig:relative_er_plugin}) and more accurate estimation of the ``true'' semantic entropy, compared to other black-box semantic entropy estimators (Table \ref{tab:entropy_10}).
+Then, we use it to adjust entropy estimates for sample coverage, resulting in reduced bias (Figure \ref{fig:relative_er_plugin}) and more accurate estimation of the ``true'' SE, compared to other black-box SE estimators (Table \ref{tab:entropy_10}).

-Finally, we evaluate our suggested estimators for inaccuracy classification in sentence-length LLM responses.
-In our experiments, the aforementioned coverage-adjusted estimator outperforms other explicit discrete estimators of semantic entropy.
-More strikingly, the alphabet size estimator alone outranks all other considered UQ methods in overall strength - except for one, from which we do not statistically distinguish performance, after accounting for uncertainty in establishing an overall rank of methods.
-Our results indicate that semantic alphabet size estimation, which is highly interpretable, can perform as well or better than state-of-the art methods in LLM inaccuracy detection.
+Finally, we evaluate UQ estimators for inaccuracy classification in sentence-length LLM responses.
+In our experiments, the aforementioned coverage-adjusted estimator outperforms other explicit estimators of SE (Figure \ref{fig:tournament}).
+More strikingly, two alphabet size estimators outrank all other black-box UQ methods considered but one, after accounting for uncertainty in establishing an overall rank of methods.
+Our results indicate that semantic alphabet size estimation, which is highly interpretable, can perform competitively with many state-of-the art methods in LLM inaccuracy detection.